Snap to Network

 • A transportation organization is monitoring vehicles equipped with automatic vehicle location (AVL) tracking devices.
 The Snap to Network tool can be used to snap observations to a road network to improve the accuracy of the AVL GPS observations.

 • A city is monitoring snowplow operations and wants to better understand vehicle movement.
 The Snap to Network tool can be used to snap observations to the city's road network.
-The LineID attribute will be used in a later attribute join to enrich each vehicle observation with the road segment attribute information for the road along which the vehicle is traveling.
+The LineID attribute field can be used in an attribute join to enrich vehicle observations with the road segment attribute information for the road the vehicle is traveling along.

 Usage notes

-• The only requirement for the polyline features network provided to this tool is that the schema of the layer must contain the following three fields, correctly populated:
+• The schema of the layer for the polyline features network must contain proper values in the following three fields:

 • OBJECTID or FID